thinktandem/tandem/README.md

 Horoscope
 =========

-This is a repository that contains non-billable tasks for Tandem.
+This is a repository that contains non-billable tasks and [internal documentation](https://docs.thinktandem.io) for Tandem.
 Here is a non-exhaustive list of some task titles that might live here:

   1. Spin up a spreadsheet to track productivity
   2. Launch internal documentation site for Tandem